akolb1/hmsv2api/doc/README.md

 <a name="metastore.ListTablesRequest"/>

 ### ListTablesRequest
-Request to get list of databases
+Request to get list of databases.
-If exclude_params is set, result may omit parameters

 | Field | Type | Label | Description |